elegant-scipy/elegant-scipy/markdown/ch3.markdown

 $N/2$ for $N$ even advances precisely halfway around the circle for each increment in $k$ and can therefore be interpreted as either a positive or a negative frequency.
-This component of the DFT represents the Nyquist Frequency, i.e. half of the sampling frequency and is useful to orientate oneself when looking at DFT graphics.
+This component of the DFT represents the Nyquist Frequency, i.e. half of the sampling frequency, and is useful to orientate oneself when looking at DFT graphics.

 The FFT in turn is simply a special and highly efficient algorithm for